Skip to site content

 Unintentional injuries are the leading cause of death among American Indians and Alaska Natives (AI/ANs) between the ages of 1 and 44 years and the third leading cause for all ages1.

 The Indian Health Service (IHS) Injury Prevention Program is based on the same public health principles that have been used to effectively control infectious diseases: define the problem, identify risk and protective factors, implement interventions, evaluate and assure widespread adoption.
 Collaborative efforts in describing the factors amenable to change have led to implementation of successful community-specific solutions to the injury epidemic.
-The IHS Injury Prevention Program’s mission is to decrease the incidence of severe injuries and death to the lowest level possible and increase the ability of tribes to prevent injuries within their communities.
+The IHS Injury Prevention Program’s mission is to elevate the health and well-being of AI/ANs to the highest possible level by decreasing the incidence of injuries and deaths and enhancing the capacity of tribes to address community-based injuries and violence.

-- 42% of years productive life lost for AI/ANs < 65 years old
+• 42% of years potential life lost for AI/ANs <65 years old1

 Risk factors that contribute to the disproportionately higher injury rates among AI/ANs include a greater proportion of young adults as compared to other Americans, rural environments and lack of traffic safety legislation/enforcement, and a greater number of alcohol-related incidents.